Kirby532/primeiro-repository/README.md

-These two projects below are games
+These two projects above are games

 The joão felipe 1B was made in scratch, my profile there is jfmildemberger and the name of the project is João Felipe Mildemberger Pereira 1°B